National Open University of Nigeria: Organisation

 In 2011, NOUN had about 57,759 students.
 The vice chancellor at the time was Prof. Vincent Tenebe.
 The university for years operated from its administrative headquarters in Victoria Island, Lagos, before vice chancellor Professor Abdalla Uba Adamu, moved it to its permanent headquarters in Jabi, Abuja, in 2016.
 As of 2025, the vice chancellor is Prof. Olufemi Peters.
 It has over 75 study centres throughout the country.

-It offers over 50 programmes and 750 courses.
+NOUN offers over 50 programmes and 750 courses.

 By its nature as an open and distance learning institution, NOUN does not provide lectures to students in normal classrooms except some certain study centres.
 The study centre in Lagos for instance provides lectures to all the law undergraduates and supplies course materials to all students after the payment of tuition fees.
 All courses offered by the university are accredited by the National Universities Commission.

 The registrar serves as the secretary to council and senate bodies.
 The registry department's primary responsibility is to provide support services for the general administration of the university with emphasis on council affairs, senate matters, recruitment of staff, student admission and welfare, staff welfare and related activities.
 The current registrar is Mr. Oladapo Adetayo Ajayi.